-- Apple (AAPL) – The iPhone maker repurchased $20.5 billion in shares during the third quarter.
-Apple is responsible for 17 of the 20 highest quarterly share repurchases in history, according to S&P Global.
+- Apple (AAPL) – The iPhone maker repurchased $24.7 billion in shares during the third quarter.

-- Alphabet (GOOG) – The search giant bought back $15 billion in shares during the third quarter, up from $8.4 billion in the second quarter.
+- Alphabet (GOOG) – The search giant bought back $15.4 billion in shares during the third quarter, following a repurchase authorization of $70 billion in April 2022.

-- Meta Platforms (FB) – The company formerly known as Facebook repurchased $12.6 billion in shares during the third quarter, down slightly from $12.8 billion in the second quarter.
+- Meta Platforms (META) – The company formerly known as Facebook repurchased $7 billion in shares during the third quarter.

-- Microsoft (MSFT) – The software giant bought back $8.8 billion in shares during the third quarter, up from $8 billion in the second quarter.
+- Microsoft (MSFT) – The software giant bought back $5.6 billion in shares during the third quarter.

 Warren Buffett’s views on stock buybacks